cioportfolio/playpen/README.md

 ### "public" subfolder

 Any files you want to be part of your website can go in the `public` folder.
-By default the playpen will display `index.html` which is how you got to the ugly test page.
+By default the playpen will display `index.html` which is how you got to the simple test page.
 You can change or replace `index.html` to see how `html`, `css`, `javascript` and other web technologies work.

 If you follow some online guides and create a new webpage e.g `test.html` you can put it into the `public` folder and see it in your browser with: